Marino Lejarreta

 Marino Lejarreta Arrizabalaga (born 14 May 1957) is a retired Basque Spanish professional road racing cyclist.
-His biggest victory was capturing the 1982 Vuelta a España, a Grand Tour stage race, and he is the inaugural and record three-time winner of the Clásica de San Sebastián (1981, 1982, 1987), which is now considered a one-day classic.
-In 1989, Lejarreta captured the Volta a Catalunya repeating one of his first professional wins in 1980 at the same event.
+His biggest victory was capturing the 1982 Vuelta a España, a Grand Tour stage race, and he is the inaugural and three-time winner of the Clásica de San Sebastián (1981, 1982, 1987), which is now considered a one-day classic.
+In 1989, Lejarreta captured the Volta a Catalunya, repeating one of his first professional wins in 1980 at the same event.

 Career

 Lejarreta rode very well in the 1982 Vuelta, but initially finished 2nd to Ángel Arroyo while coming in just eighteen seconds ahead of Michel Pollentier.
-Following the race however, Arroyo and several other riders failed doping controls in one of the biggest scandals in Vuelta history making the young Basque rider the de facto winner of the race.
+Following the race, however, Arroyo and several other riders failed doping controls in one of the biggest scandals in Vuelta history, making the young Basque rider the de facto winner of the race.
 It was a bittersweet victory as he was not actually the victor riding into Madrid.
 For the 1983 Vuelta a España he would be up against Bernard Hinault, who had his teammates Laurent Fignon and Greg LeMond, as well as other strong riders including Hennie Kuiper and the Spanish riders of Pino, Alberto Fernández and a young Pedro Delgado who was riding in his second Vuelta.
-The leaders Jersey changed hands numerous times and Lejarreta held it early while also winning a mountain time trial, but suffered a crash and lost it.
-During the Lagos de Covadonga stage he escaped from the group of favorites made up of Fernandez, Pino, Hinault, Kuiper and others and soloed to victory, but it was not enough to reclaim the lead.
-In the end he finished just 1:12 behind Hinault to stand on the podium in 2nd.
+The leaders Jersey changed hands numerous times, and Lejarreta held it early while also winning a mountain time trial, but suffered a crash and lost it.
+During the Lagos de Covadonga stage, he escaped from the group of favourites made up of Fernandez, Pino, Hinault, Kuiper and others and soloed to victory, but it was not enough to reclaim the lead.
+In the end, he finished just 1:12 behind Hinault to stand on the podium in 2nd.